-The New Town area of Warsaw refers to the area just north of the Barbican walls outside the old town area.
+The New Town area of Warsaw city Poland refers to the area just north of the Barbican walls outside the old town area.
 Warsaw New Town is a bustling district in the Polish capital city and is one of the best areas to stay in Warsaw if you want the best of both worlds.

 The district has existed for over 500 years and is home to many shops, offices, hotels, restaurants, schools, and residences.
 The New Town has many Warsaw attractions in its own right, including the Marie Curie Museum and Raczynski Palace.
 This bustling district in the Polish capital city attracts many tourists every year making it one of the best areas to stay in Warsaw for tourists.

 - P&O Apartments Arkadia 4 is situated in a modern new building with a garage and security.
 This completely furnished holiday rental is perfect for travellers seeking a home away from home apartment in Warsaw.
 This Warsaw new town apartment can easily accommodate up to 4 people.
-The apartment includes amenities such as wireless internet connection, cable TV, ironing board, vacuum cleaner, bed linen and towels.
+The apartment includes amenities such as a wireless internet connection, cable TV, ironing board, a vacuum cleaner, bed linen and towels.